RaidersOfTheLostApp/MoviePublic/README.md

 ## Update configs

-Update Heroku Config variables for Facebook, Google, TMDB, and OMDB
+Update Heroku Config variables for Facebook, Google, TMDB, OMDB, and Twilio

 ## Deploy the app from the local instance